COSIMA/3D_animations/README.rst

 All the animations are generated using `VDI <https://nci.org.au>`_ and data located in gdata.

-To modify any of these animations, make sure you install the first Blender in VDI:
+To modify any of these animations, make sure you install Blender in VDI:

 1. Within VDI download Blender by navigating within a browser to https://www.blender.org/download/, optionally you can run the following command in the terminal: